-HSMT-5901 GRADUATE BUSINESS PRACTICUM IN HEALTH SERVICE MANAGEMENT
+5901 GRADUATE BUSINESS PRACTICUM IN HEALTH SERVICE MANAGEMENT

+Prerequisite: Student must be in health care emphasis.
 This course provides one to three hours of credit in association with completion of an acceptable health service industry internship/practicum.
 Students selecting this option will be responsible for locating an appropriate industry opportunity.
 This is an optional course and does not substitute for any leveling, core, or elective courses.
 The curriculum practical training course period extends through an entire semester.